Junior World Affairs Councils

 To start a Junior World Affairs Council at your school, or for more information, please contact email@example.com.

 Academic WorldQuest is a national competition in which high school students test their knowledge about international affairs, U.S. foreign policy, and current events.
 Academic WorldQuest teams compete over 10 rounds of trivia questions.
 The winning team will be invited to participate in the National Competition held in Washington, D.C.
-This year’s AWQ tournament will take place virtually on February 25th; to register for the 2021 Academic WorldQuest tournament, click here.
+This year’s local AWQ tournament will take place on March 3rd; for more information or to register for the 2022 Academic WorldQuest tournament, click here.

-For more information about Academic WorldQuest, please contact email@example.com.
+For more information about Academic WorldQuest, please contact Veronica Ruhe at firstname.lastname@example.org.